Collecting Sales Tax with Back-End B2B Integrations

 Many B2B companies have never collected sales tax while others collect it only if they have a physical location and business customers who regularly buy equipment, supplies, and products used in business or offices.
 Although companies from out-of-state can collect taxes for other states as required by law, there has been no legal mandate to do so except within the states where companies operate.
 That may soon change because of The Marketplace Fairness Act, which is pending in Congress in 2016.

 The new law would make collecting sales taxes mandatory in the 45 states that have sales tax.
-B2C and B2B companies would be legally required to collect these taxes according to each state's tax rates, and standard laws, fines, and penalties would apply in cases of noncompliance.
+B2C and B2B companies would be legally required to collect these taxes according to each state sales tax rates, and standard laws, fines, and penalties would apply in cases of noncompliance.
 States can treat cases where companies collect taxes but fail to forward them to the tax authorities as embezzlement.

 Deciding whether B2B companies should collect taxes could take up pages without coming to any hard-and-fast conclusions.
 The best answer depends on what B2B companies sell, how much of their inventory is generally for resale, and how much of what they sell is strictly used in business operations.
 The short answer is that if a business operates within a state, then it must collect sales tax for items that aren't commonly resold.
 It seems likely that the Marketplace Fairness Act or some variation of it will eventually pass as states increasingly complain about tax loopholes in digital sales.